tunjayjafarli/Gaming-Blog/README.md

 The app should be up and running now.
 Browse to: `localhost:8000/api/` to view the API endpoints.

-Posts API is at: `localhost:8000/api/posts/`
+Posts API: `localhost:8000/api/posts/`

-Comments API is at: `localhost:8000/api/comments/`
+Comments API: `localhost:8000/api/comments/`

+Users API: `localhost:8000/api/users/`

 ## Running the tests